Slaughterhouse (Justified): Plot

 Ava and Johnny start working on getting revenge on whoever may have told the police about Devil's murder.
 Johnny suspects Ellen May (Abby Miller) was involved as she met with Dickie, so Ava visits her to confront her.
-Ellen May does not cooperate, prompting Ava to shoot her.
+Ellen May does not cooperate, prompting Ava to assault her.
 However, Johnny is revealed to be in an alliance with Limehouse, who reported the murder to the police.
 Johnny wants revenge against Boyd for ruining his life.
 Limehouse also confronts Errol (Demetrius Grosse) for his constant betrayals and forces him to leave the Holler or face death.

-Raylan is called by Quarles, who is forcing the elder son Pete (Tyler Neitzel) to drive the vehicle while he threatens his brother.
+Raylan is called by Quarles, who is forcing the elder son Pete (Tyler Neitzel) to drive the vehicle while he threatens his brother Mitch (Uriah Shelton).
 He forces him to meet with him and joins them in the car.
 They meet with Limehouse at the Holler, where Quarles threatens to kill the kids and Raylan if he does not give him $500,000.
 Limehouse is reluctant but Raylan convinces him as it would bring peace to him.
 Limehouse removes money from a pig carcass, to Quarles' joy.
 During this, Raylan mentions Trooper Tom's murder, surprising Quarles, as he didn't shoot him.
 Just then, Errol shoots at Quarles, who fires back.
 This gives time for Limehouse to take his butcher knife and chops off Quarles' left arm.
 With his dying breath, he reveals to Raylan that Arlo is the one who killed Trooper Tom.

 Raylan and his team arrest Arlo in the night, taking him to the office.
 Before interrogating him, he shares a talk with Boyd in his cell, explaining that because of Arlo's association and Devil's murder, Boyd could face up to 20 years in prison.
 Boyd states that he saw a father figure in Arlo, deeming him part of his family.
 Raylan then goes to Arlo's interrogation, where he confesses to Trooper Tom's murder, but he also "confesses" to killing Devil to protect Boyd.
 Arlo is taken into custody while Boyd is released.
 The episode ends as Raylan visits Winona (Natalie Zea) at her sister's house to talk about his day.
 Before leaving, he tells Winona that he thinks Arlo just shot a "man in a hat" to protect Boyd and wonders if Arlo thought he was killing Raylan instead of Trooper Tom.